BatuhanTekin95/SIEM-Investigation-Case-Studies/docs/01-Splunk-Fundamentals.md

 Searches are performed using SPL (Search Processing Language), Splunk's query language designed for exploring and analyzing indexed data.

 When a search is executed, the Search Head sends the request to the appropriate indexers, retrieves matching events, and presents the results to the analyst.

+> Together, these three components form the foundation of a Splunk deployment.
+Data is collected by Forwarders, processed and stored by Indexers, and finally accessed through the Search Head, where analysts perform searches, investigations, and threat hunting activities.

 ### Data Visualization